saattrupdan/saattrupdan.com/src/posts/2016-10-19-genericity-iterations-ii.md

 ---
-title: Genericity iterations II
+title: Genericity Iterations II
 meta: This post finishes the proof of Woodin's genericity iteration theorem, assuming the results related to the extender algebra, introduced in the previous post.
-tags: set theory, inner model theory
+tags: set theory, inner model theory, genericity iterations
 ---

 In the last blog post we set the scene by constructing the extender algebra, and proved